sunli829/gpui-component/crates/wef/README.md

 The `cargo-wef` is a command-line tool that helps you set up the necessary directory structure for your CEF3 application.
 It creates the required directories and copies the necessary files from the CEF binary distribution to the appropriate locations.

+We strongly recommend using `cargo-wef` to build/run your CEF3 application, as it simplifies the process of setting up and building your application.

 ### Installation Cargo Wef

 To install the `cargo-wef`, you can use the following command: